 3> trigger the SR for SCell beam failure recovery for each SCell for which BFR has been triggered and not cancelled.

-All BFRs triggered prior to MAC PDU assembly for beam failure recovery for an SCell shall be cancelled when a MAC PDU is transmitted and this PDU includes a BFR MAC CE or Truncated BFR MAC CE which contains beam failure information of that SCell.
+All BFRs triggered for an SCell shall be cancelled when a MAC PDU is transmitted and this PDU includes a BFR MAC CE or Truncated BFR MAC CE which contains beam failure information of that SCell.